supervisely/developer-portal/getting-started/python-sdk-tutorials/images/multiview-images.md

 1. Create a new project and dataset.
 2. Set multi-view settings for the project using the `api.project.set_multiview_settings` method.
 3. Upload images using the `api.image.upload_multiview_images` method.
+4. Group existing images for multi-view using the `api.image.group_images_for_multiview` method.

 And that's it!
 Now you can upload your multi-view images to Supervisely using Python SDK.